 For History Buffs

-Boston is home to some of the most important historical events and figures that helped shape the birh of the U.S. Naturally, touring some of these historic attractions is among the best things to do in Boston on a cruise.
+Boston is home to some of the most important historical events and figures that helped shape the birth of the U.S. Naturally, touring some of these historic attractions is among the best things to do in Boston on a cruise.

 A stone’s throw away from the Cruise Port, you can find the Boston Tea Party Ship and Museum.
 This immersive experience occurs on replicas of the ships, the Beaver and the Eleanor, that were involved in the original Tea Party that occurred in 1773.
 Guests get to experience interactive exhibits, listen and learn from experts wearing authentic colonial garments, and become part of the action as all tours include a Tea Party “reenactment”.
 Tours run Monday to Sunday from 10:00am to 5:00pm with new tours starting every 30 minutes.

-Or, if you are up for a slightly longer and farther trek, there is one of the most popular attractions in the city, The Freedom Trail.
+Or, if you are up for a slightly longer and farther trek, one of the most popular attractions in the city is The Freedom Trail.
 This 2.5 mile walk throughout the city lets travelers see 16 landmarks of historical significance.
 Among the sights on the trail is the Boston Common, the oldest public park in America.
 You can also experience Paul Revere’s house, the oldest remaining structure in downtown Boston built in 1680, and the Bunker Hill Monument, immortalizing the first major U.S. Revolutionary Battle.
 You can obtain maps and do the walk yourself or take a 90 minute guided tour where tour guides wearing 18th century costumes will reveal untold stories of colonial Boston and give you an insider’s look into the men and women who helped shape the birth of the nation.

 For Beer Lovers